siran/preferredframe/notes-an.md

     * dielectric constant K seems to be p^2 where p is energy density of space;
     * $c = c_o/\sqrt{p^2}$
     * $p = p* + p_{earth} + p_{moon} + ...$
-    * however a hypothesis is to instead use the Barycenter of the Solar System to calculate gravitational influence from the center of mass
+    * however a hypothesis is to instead use the Barycenter [^barycenter] of the Solar System to calculate gravitational influence from the center of mass
       * see [Is it possible to calculate the barycenter of a planet with several moons](https://qr.ae/ps6SQe)
         * (this should be already available)